 When using cleaning products, make sure to never mix them.
 Toxic vapors can be formed by mixing bleach and ammonia so DON’T DO IT!
 Use safer removal methods such as white distilled vinegar, hydrogen peroxide, or a baking soda & water mixture.

 White distilled vinegar kills up to 82% of all mold species and is often used in conjunction with the baking soda formula.
+This mixture is one of the ways of how to get rid of mold in crawl spaces that you can use, and it doesn’t give off toxic fumes (which, for somewhere like a sink that sees a lot of everyday use, might be worth noting).
 The baking soda can actually absorb all residual moisture making it a perfect solution to ridding the chance of a mold recurrence.

 Hydrogen peroxide is great for removing mold on a variety of surfaces.
 Be careful not to use too much as hydrogen peroxide can act like bleach and leave a stain behind.